Autism and Visual Impairment

 Supporting Individuals with Autism and Visual Impairment: A Focus on Independence

 Individuals with both autism and visual impairment face unique challenges that require tailored support to foster independence and navigate their environment effectively.
-By providing appropriate resources and interventions, it is possible to help these individuals develop essential life skills and achieve their full potential.

 Understanding the Challenges